-- Course Format: This course consists of one 50-minute session each week.
+- Course Format: This course consists of three 50-minute sessions each week.
 Class meetings will contain lecture sessions that cover the relevant topics for that particular class.
 Not all material can be covered during the class session, hence, expect to spend extra time outside of class to finish reviewing the material. - Student Attitude: Once class starts, the use of cell phones, conducting private discussions, using the computer (unless requested by the instructor), working on anything that is not directly related to the course, and making derogatory remarks about your classmates or instructor will not be accepted and may result in your dismissal from the class. - Midterm Progress Reports: In order to help students keep track of their progress toward course objectives, the instructor for this class will provide a Midterm Progress Report for at-risk students through their WebWorld account.
 Midterm grades will not be reported on the students' transcript; nor will they be calculated in the cumulative GPA.
 They simply give students an idea of where they stand at the midpoint of the semester.
 Students earning below a C at the midway point should schedule a meeting with the professor and seek out tutoring. - Homework Evaluation Method: Your performance will be tested regularly throughout the semester by homework assignments.
-While several questions/problems may be assigned as part of a homework, it may be the case that only a subset of the questions/problems will be graded.
-However, you must attempt all the problems/questions.
-Do not try to guess which problems/questions will not be graded. - Term Project: A term project will be assigned toward the end of the semester.
-The project requires solid modeling of a part intended for 3D printing.
-More advanced CAD techniques should be used such as loft, sweep, flex, and/or boundary boss/base.
-More details on the term project will be posted in D2L later. - Late Assignments: Homework and project assignments must be turned in on the due date, at the due time.
+While several homework problems may be assigned as part of a homework assignment, it may be the case that only a subset of problems will be graded.
+However, you must attempt all problems.
+Do not try to guess which problems will not be graded. - Late Assignments: Homework assignments must be turned in on the due date, at the due time.
 Late assignments will NOT be accepted.
-However, depending on the overall class progress, one (or two) of the lowest graded homework assignments may not be included in the final grade. - Exam Make-up: Make-up exams will be given only in case of an emergency (accompanied by a doctor's report) or a major conflict due to a scheduled athletic event or a conference. - General Study Guidelines: Plan on spending few hours outside of class each week to review the material weekly, and to work on homework assignments.
+However, depending on the overall class progress, one (or two) of the lowest graded assignments may not be included in the final grade. - Exam Make-up: Make-up exams will be given only in case of an emergency (accompanied by a doctor's report) or a major conflict due to a scheduled athletic event or a conference. - General Study Guidelines: Plan on spending few hours outside of class each week to review the material weekly, and to work on homework assignments.
 Do not wait until the last day to start the homework or to prepare for exams.
-Utilize office hours whenever you need help. - Academic Integrity Policy: Scholastic dishonesty will not be tolerated and will be prosecuted to the fullest extent.
+Utilize office hours throughout the semester whenever you need help about the assignments or the course material. - Academic Integrity Policy: Scholastic dishonesty will not be tolerated and will be prosecuted to the fullest extent.
 You are expected to have read and understood the current issue of the student handbook regarding student responsibilities & rights, and the intellectual property policy information about procedures and what constitutes acceptable on-campus behavior. - Disability Support Services: If you have a documented disability that will impact your work in this class, please contact the Disability Support Services and the instructor to accommodate your needs. - Disclaimer Statement: Information contained in this syllabus, other than grading policies, may be subject to change with advance notice, as deemed appropriate by the instructor. - Campus Carry Rules/Policies: Senate Bill 11 passed by the 84th Texas Legislature allows licensed handgun holders to carry concealed handguns on campus, effective August 1, 2016.
 Areas excluded from concealed carry are appropriately marked, in accordance with state law.
 For more information, please refer to campus carry rules and policies.